csvance/keras-mobile-detectnet/README.md

 Images are scaled between -1 and 1 to take advantage of transfer learning from pretrained MobileNet.

 #### Anchors
 MobileNet outputs a 7x7x256 from its last layer with a 224x224x3 input.
-In each of the 7x7 squares we place 9 anchors:
+In each of the 7x7 squares we place 9 anchors with combinations of the following settings:

 - Scale 1, 2, and 3
 - Aspect Ratio 1, 4/3, and 3/4